forkaduck/stepper/README.md

-# StepperCore
+# Stepper
-A RISC-V core written in verilog which can be used in pretty much any kind of robot.
+A RISC-V based uC written in verilog and a hardware design that can be used with it.

 [![Lint](https://github.com/0xDEADC0DEx/stepper/actions/workflows/lint.yml/badge.svg)](https://github.com/0xDEADC0DEx/stepper/actions/workflows/lint.yml)